Farm Apprenticeships(full for 2017)

 Philadelphia Community Farm - A pioneer in the midwestern CSA movement and leader in farm-based education in the region, the farm consists of 300+ acres of fertile river valley land, with 68 acres developed for the farm, residential living and retreat center, and most of the remaining managed in conservation with Standing Cedars Land Conservancy.

 Apprentice farmers can live onsite and work full-time alongside Buttermilk’s head farmer and farmer-in-training from mid-March until the end of the (outdoor) garden season at the end of October.
-Currently, four full-time year round co-workers, two children and a senior citizen with special needs live at Philadelphia Community Farm.
+Currently, three full-time year round co-workers, two children and a senior citizen with special needs live at Philadelphia Community Farm.
 We share most meals, weekly meetings, and various workshops, celebrations and social and recreational activities like music by the campfire, swimming in the St. Croix River, canoeing, fishing or attending local arts/theater events.
 We are a vibrant community in a sacred setting, complete with restored native prairie, forest, an expanding barnyard, and a fresh water spring and waterfall.

 - Free housing (single or double room) in large community farmhouse or tiny summer sleeping room with porch